CHESSComputing/DataManagement/README.md

 [![godoc](https://godoc.org/github.com/CHESSComputing/DataManagement?status.svg)](https://godoc.org/github.com/CHESSComputing/DataManagement)

 Data Management for CHESSComputing provides RESTfull access to site's S3 storage.

-### pre-requsite:
+### Prerequisites
-- all operations except GET method requires write/delete tokens
+- all operations requires token with appropriate scope, e.g. to get data we can use read scope token, for posting (writing) the data we use token with write scope, and for deletion token with delete scope
-- in order to access DataManagement the MIN.IO server sohuld be up and runnig
+- in order to access DataManagement service the MIN.IO server sohuld be up and runnig
   - the MIN.IO server should be configured with proper user account(s)
   - the access token and access secret should be created and placed under DataManagement.S3 section into foxden  configuration, e.g.
 ```